dantonic81/portfolio/README.md

 Also there's nothing there to indicate that cards are editable when I hover above them, a color transition like we did for items in edit asset functionality could fit well here.

+- It doesn't make any sense to have portfolio allocation entries below the cards themselves, information from the allocation could be integrated into their respective cards as just another new field

 ## TODO:

 - type hints